nipy/nibabel/doc/source/devel/data_pkg_discuss.rst

 Package revision id
 ===================

-The *revision id* is a string that identifies a particular instantiation of the data package.
+The *revision id* is a string that identifies a particular *pinstance*.
 This is the equivalent of the revision number in subversion_, or the commit hash in systems like git_ or mercurial_.
-There is only one instantiation for any given revision id, but there can be more than one revision id for an instantiation.
-For example, you might have a revision of id '200', delete a file, restore the file, call this revision id '201', but they would both refer to the same instantiation of the package.
+There is only one pinstance for any given revision id, but there can be more than one revision id for a pinstance.
+For example, you might have a revision of id '200', delete a file, restore the file, call this revision id '201', but they might both refer to the same instantiation of the package.
+Or they might not, that's up to you, the author of the package.

 Package instantiation tag
 =========================

-A *tag* is a memorable string that refers to particular instantiation of the package.
+A *tag* is a memorable string that refers to particular pinstance.
 It differs from a revision id only in that there is not likely to be a tag for every revision.
-It's possible to imagine instantiations without a revision id but with a tag, but perhaps it's reasonable to restrict tags to refer to revisions.
+It's possible to imagine pinstances without a revision id but with a tag, but perhaps it's reasonable to restrict tags to refer to revisions.
 A *tag* is equivalent to a tag name in git or mercurial - a memorable string that refers to a static state of the data.
 An example might be a numbered version.
-So, a package may have an revision uniquely identified by a revision id ``af5bd6``.
-We might decide to label this revision ``release-0.3`` (the equivalent of applying a git_ tag).  ``release-0.3`` is the tag and ``af5bd6`` is the revision id.
+So, a package may have a revision uniquely identified by a revision id ``af5bd6``.
+We might decide to label this revision ``release-0.3`` (the equivalent of applying a git tag).  ``release-0.3`` is the tag and ``af5bd6`` is the revision id.
 Different sources of the same package might possibly produce different tags [#tag-sources]_

 Package provider bundle
 =======================